isaac879/Pan-Tilt-Mount/README.md

 Some picture, videos and development updates are available here: https://www.instagram.com/p/B-KXCTlj_CY/

-The CAD STL files will be available before 31/05/2020 here: https://www.thingiverse.com/thing:4316563
+The CAD STL files are available here: https://www.thingiverse.com/thing:4316563

 The project video/demo will be on my YouTube channel soon: https://www.youtube.com/c/isaac879